yolocat-dev/waa-vscode-support/README.md

-# waa-language-support README
+# WAA VSCode Support

-This is the README for your extension "waa-language-support".
+This is the README for your VSCode extension "waa-language-support".
 After writing up a brief description, we recommend including the following sections.

 ## Features